-What if the driver drove off?
+What if the driver who caused the accident drove off?

 If you are self-employed, the fault insurers are likely to ask for copies of your accounts or tax returns before they will agree to release payment.
 We can discuss this with you in more detail if necessary.

 If we are satisfied that the accident was not your fault, we can arrange for you to have physiotherapy carried out and we will recover the physiotherapy costs from the fault insurer.
-A Physiotherapist will carry out an initial assessment and should be able to tell you how many sessions of treatment you are likely to need.
+A physiotherapist will carry out an initial assessment and should be able to tell you how many sessions of treatment you are likely to need.

-How will my injuries be assessed?
+How are my injuries assessed?

-We will arrange for you to be seen by a doctor who will ask you questions about the injuries that you suffered as a result of the accident.
-The doctor will also ask whether you have had to take time off work and how your home life has been affected.
+PR Scully will arrange for you to be seen by a doctor who will ask you questions about the injuries that you suffered as a result of the pedestrian accident.
+The doctor will also ask to see your medical records and whether you have had to take time off work and how your home life has been affected.

 Once they have met with you, the doctor will then prepare a report and will predict, as accurately as possible, how long they think it is likely to be until your injuries have healed completely.
 If you have suffered from a soft tissue injury to your neck or back (more commonly known as a “whiplash” injury), the doctor will say how many months they think it will be before you make a complete recovery from your injuries.
 The Doctor may also recommend treatment, such as physiotherapy.

 In order to assess an amount for compensation, we look at previous cases that have been decided by the Court and also at the Judicial College Guidelines which sets out how much compensation clients should receive.
-If the amount of compensation that is offered is too low, we will advise you whether we think Court proceedings should be issued.
+If the amount of pedestrian accident compensation that is offered is too low, we will advise you whether we think Court proceedings should be issued.